 Locations: include Sik’vess and The Underbough in Townlong Steppes and Dread Wastes.

-Mantid sites aren’t that hard to come by but there are some really annoying ones filled with elite groups.
+Mantid sites aren’t that hard to come by but there are some annoying ones filled with elite groups.
 Thankfully, the Quartermaster in the Seat of Knowledge can supply you with a Mantid Artifact Sonic Locator for the price of a Restored Artifact.
-As long as you have the locator in your bag, you’ll only get Mantid digs for the duration of a day (real-time).
+As long as you have the locator in your bag, you’ll only get Mantid digs for an entire day (real-time).
 I was lucky and managed to receive a Pristine Artifact on my second completion.

 Note: If you’re in a group when an Ancient Haunt pops up, the other person can loot your fragments if it’s their turn to loot. =/